vkobel/unfolding-protons/content/blog/create-full-ethereum-keypair-and-address.md

 An Ethereum address is made of 20 bytes (40 hex characters long), it is commonly represented by adding the 0x prefix.
 In order to derive it, one should take the keccak-256 hash of the hexadecimal form of a public key, then keep only the last 20 bytes (aka get rid of the first 12 bytes).

-Simply pass the file containing the public key in hexadecimal format to the keccak-256sum command. **Do not forget to use the '-x' option** in order to interpret it as hexadecimal and not a simple string.i
+Simply pass the file containing the public key in hexadecimal format to the keccak-256sum command. **Do not forget to use the '-x' option** in order to interpret it as hexadecimal and not a simple string.

 In the below snippet, the '-l' option is to output as lowercase.
 Then I use *tr* to delete the trailing ' -' from the stdout of the keccak command.
 Finally, I take only the last 40 characters using the *tail* command.
 Yes, I specify 41 in order to get 40 characters, probably because of a line return.